What is iPhone insurance?

 The price you’ll pay for iPhone insurance can depend on:

-Newer phones are likely to be more expensive to insure, so if you’ve got an iPhone X or XS you may end up paying a little more for cover than someone with an iPhone 7 or 8.
+Newer phones are likely to be more expensive to insure, so if you’ve got an iPhone SE or iPhone 11 you may end up paying a little more for cover than someone with an iPhone 7 or 8.

-The average price of insurance for an iPhone XS, according to MoneySuperMarket figures, was £107.27, but an iPhone 8 only averaged £93.48.
+The average price of insurance for an iPhone 11 Pro Max, according to MoneySuperMarket figures, was £113.11, but an iPhone 7 only averaged £68.11.

-The level of cover you take out will generally also affect the price of your iPhone insurance policy, however not always.
-While theft and loss cover both lead to an increase in the premium price, by £6 and £7 respectively, accidental damage didn’t, according to MoneySuperMarket data collected in October 2018.
+The level of cover you take out could also affect the price of your iPhone insurance policy.
+For example, adding theft and loss cover will likely increase the premium price.

 As with most types of insurance, if you want to make a claim it’s likely you’ll have to make an excess payment before your insurer will cover the rest of the cost.
 Some insurers offer a compulsory excess fee and a voluntary excess fee.
 The more you opt to pay, the cheaper your premiums are likely to be.